 Stage in the LDP preparation process Purpose When?
 Who?
 How?
-Outcomes and reporting mechanism Resources Formal adoption To seek Council resolution to adopt the Plan having regard to the Inspector's recommendations July 2020 Within 8 weeks of receipt of Inspector's Report Report to Full Council Admin Support Printing & Postage Notification of adoption of LDP and publication of: • the ldp • adoption statement • finalised SA report To advise all interested parties of the adoption of the LDP • Government Specific Consultation Bodies General & Other consultation bodies General Public Website Reg 25(2)b Direct mailing Reg 25(2)d&e Press releases Press Notice Reg25(2)c Deposit Locations Reg 25(2)a Press / Public Notices Translation costs Publishing costs Publication of adoption statement and finalised SA Report To explain in summary form how the Council has taken the SA findings into account in the Plan's preparation and to update the SA Report in respect of any recommendations of the Inspector As above As above As above Final publication of adopted LDP To publish in its final form (both hard copy and interactive web version) the adopted LDP for Plan users As soon as possible after adoption (allowing for 6 week period for legal challenge to expire) Website Libraries Deposit Locations Planning Reception
+Outcomes and reporting mechanism Resources Formal adoption To seek Council resolution to adopt the Plan having regard to the Inspector's recommendations Nov 2021 Within 8 weeks of receipt of Inspector's Report Report to Full Council Admin Support Printing & Postage Notification of adoption of LDP and publication of: • the ldp • adoption statement • finalised SA report To advise all interested parties of the adoption of the LDP Government Specific Consultation Bodies General & Other consultation bodies General Public Website Reg 25(2)b Direct mailing Reg 25(2)d&e Press releases Deposit Locations Reg 25(2)a Subject to Covid 19 restrictions Press / Public Notices Translation costs Publishing costs Publication of adoption statement and finalised SA Report To explain in summary form how the Council has taken the SA findings into account in the Plan's preparation and to update the SA Report in respect of any recommendations of the Inspector As above As above As above Final publication of adopted LDP To publish in its final form (both hard copy and interactive web version) the adopted LDP for Plan users As soon as possible after adoption (allowing for 6 week period for legal challenge to expire) Website Libraries Deposit Locations Planning Reception All above subject to Covid 19 restrictions